Carbon nanotube: History

-Structure of SWNTs
+Structure of SWCNTs

 Basic details

 The structure of an ideal (infinitely long) single-walled carbon nanotube is that of a regular hexagonal lattice drawn on an infinite cylindrical surface, whose vertices are the positions of the carbon atoms.
 Since the length of the carbon-carbon bonds is fairly fixed, there are constraints on the diameter of the cylinder and the arrangement of the atoms on it.

 In the study of nanotubes, one defines a zigzag path on a graphene-like lattice as a path that turns 60 degrees, alternating left and right, after stepping through each bond.
 It is also conventional to define an armchair path as one that makes two left turns of 60 degrees followed by two right turns every four steps.
 On some carbon nanotubes, there is a closed zigzag path that goes around the tube.
 One says that the tube is of the zigzag type or configuration, or simply is a zigzag nanotube.
 If the tube is instead encircled by a closed armchair path, it is said to be of the armchair type, or an armchair nanotube.
-An infinite nanotube that is of the zigzag (or armchair) type consists entirely of closed zigzag (or armchair) paths, connected to each other.
+An infinite nanotube that is of one type consists entirely of closed paths of that type, connected to each other.